UPDATED APRIL 26, 2023.

 Daniel Vavrik and his colleagues from Prague ensured the accuracy of the raw data which the team interpreted.
 According to Deuteronomy 27 and Joshua 8, Mt.
 Ebal was the mountain of the curse.
 Joshua 8:30 indicates that Joshua built an altar on Mt.
 Ebal.
 The defixio derived from previously excavated and discarded material from a structure Zertal believed was Joshua’s altar.

-An academic, peer-reviewed article is in process and will be published later in 2022.
+An academic, peer-reviewed article has been completed and will be published soon.
 The collaborative team consists of Scott Stripling, Gershon Galil, Ivana Kumpova, Jaroslav Valach, Pieter Gert van der Veen, Daniel Vavrik, and Michal Vopalensky.